jahidulpabelislam/buddy-support/README.md

 * Translate message to receiver’s language
 * Users can skip the matched user
 * Users can report the matched user
-* Users can choose a game and invite matched user to a game
+* Users can choose a game and invite matched user to a game (Not Implemented)
 * Users can accept or reject game invite
 * Users can send an enquiry or a message to the app company
 * Motivational messages when no users are available